alec-horwitz/AsiteBimMappingTool/README.md

 lines correctly depending on what is just before the ":".
 These rules are as
 follows:

-⋅-If the line has a "_DIR:" then you must give it a path to a folder that contains a file of the appropriate file type.
+-If the line has a "_DIR:" then you must give it a path to a folder that contains a file of the appropriate file type.
 There are two ways you can enter a path and the program does not care which you use as long as you are consistent.
 Being inconsistent with which method you use to describe a file path may produce unforeseen consequences and will defiantly cause the program to not function correctly.
 The two ways you can enter a path are as follows:

-  ⋅⋅ -You can enter a relative(to the directory the program is in) file path
-    such as "relative/file/path/".
+  -You can enter a relative(to the directory the program is in) file path such as "relative/file/path/".
 This tells the program to look for a file with in a sub directory of the folder that the program lives in.
 If you give it no path after "_DIR:" the program will look for the file in the exact same directory as where the program lives.
 For example:

- ⋅⋅⋅   -If you were to type "Data/" after the line "ASITE_INPUT_DIR:" in the form
+   -If you were to type "Data/" after the line "ASITE_INPUT_DIR:" in the form
     "ASITE_INPUT_DIR: Data/" the program will look for a .xls file containing prequalification data in a folder called "Data" in the same directory that the program is stored in.

-   ⋅⋅⋅ -If you were to type nothing after the line "ASITE_INPUT_DIR:" the program
+   -If you were to type nothing after the line "ASITE_INPUT_DIR:" the program
     will look for a .xls file containing prequalification data in same folder that the program is stored in.

-⋅⋅   -You can enter an absolute file path such as "N:/whatever/path/you/want/".
+  -You can enter an absolute file path such as "N:/whatever/path/you/want/".
    If you are an experienced Windows or Linux user this should be the type of directory scheme you are used to seeing(In Windows they use '\' instead of '/' but this program doesn't care which you use).
 For example if you typed "C:/Desktop/" after "BIM_INPUT_DIR:" in the form "BIM_INPUT_DIR: C:/Desktop/" the program will look for a .csv file containing prequalification data on the Desktop folder on the C drive.

-⋅ -There are also two ways you can have this program look for a file:
+-There are also two ways you can have this program look for a file:

-⋅⋅   -You can specify just the path to the file.
-If you do this the program will
-    read in the first file, in the given file path, it sees with the correct file extension.
+  -You can specify just the path to the file.
+If you do this the program will read in the first file, in the given file path, it sees with the correct file extension.
 As such, you should make sure that only one file with the correct file extension exists in the directory you give it.
 For example if you want to tell the program to find the BIM prequalification data in "C:/Downloads/" you simply type that after the "BIM_INPUT_DIR:" in the form of "BIM_INPUT_DIR: C:/Downloads/".
 This will tell the program to look for a .csv file in the Downloads folder on the C drive.

- ⋅⋅  -You can specify an explicit file name.
-If you do this the program will look
-    for a file with the exact name you provide it in the directory you provide it.
+  -You can specify an explicit file name.
+If you do this the program will look for a file with the exact name you provide it in the directory you provide it.
 For example if you want to tell the program to find the Asite prequalification data in "N:/PROGRAMS/" and the file name is "Form Listing.xls" would type "N:/PROGRAMS/Form Listing.xls" after "ASITE_INPUT_DIR:" in the form of "ASITE_INPUT_DIR: N:/PROGRAMS/Form Listing.xls".

- ⋅-If the line has a "_PATH:" you can treat it exactly like a line with "_DIR:" at the end of it except you must give it a filename at the end of the file path you enter.
+-If the line has a "_PATH:" you can treat it exactly like a line with "_DIR:" at the end of it except you must give it a filename at the end of the file path you enter.
 For example if there is a line "BIM_TO_ASITE_STATUS_TRANSLATIONS_PATH:" you may enter a path after it in the form of "BIM2AsiteStatusTranslations/BimAsiteStatusTrans.txt" or even "N:/whatever/path/you/want/fileName.txt" but you may not enter a path without a filename and proper extension at the end of it like "relative/file/path/" or "N:/some/path/".
 If you give it a file path like "relative/file/path/" or "N:/some/path/" you will get an error message saying that it can't find the file.

-  ⋅⋅ -If the line is "OUTPUT_PATH:" you must treat it just like a normal "_PATH" line but you can
-    make the filename whatever you'd like and the program will append the date and military time to the end of the name right before the file extension.
-For example if the military time was 4:33:25 seconds, the date was 7/19/2016 and you want the output file to be generated in "C:/Documents" and you want its name to be "usefulData.xlsx" you would type "C:/Documents/usefulData.xlsx" after "OUTPUT_PATH:" in the form
+  -If the line is "OUTPUT_PATH:" you must treat it just like a normal "_PATH" line but you can make the filename whatever you'd like and the program will append the date and military time to the end of the name right before the file extension.
+For example if the military time was 4:33:25 seconds, the date was 7/19/2016 and you want the output file to be generated in "C:/Documents" and you want its name to be "usefulData.xlsx" you would type "C:/Documents/usefulData.xlsx" after "OUTPUT_PATH:" in the form "OUTPUT_PATH:C:/Documents/usefulData.xlsx".
-    "OUTPUT_PATH:C:/Documents/usefulData.xlsx".
 If you then ran the program a file called "usefulData-160719-163325.xlsx" would get generated in the Documents folder on the C drive.
 If another .xlsx file already exists in that folder it will be moved to the path given after the line "DUMP_FOLDER:" in settings.txt.
 As such make sure that there aren't any other .xlsx files in that folder besides the last output file that was generated.

-⋅ -If the line is "DUMP_FOLDER:" you can treat it exactly like a line with "_DIR:" at the end of it except you cannot give it a filename at the end of the file path you enter.
+-If the line is "DUMP_FOLDER:" you can treat it exactly like a line with "_DIR:" at the end of it except you cannot give it a filename at the end of the file path you enter.
 For example for "DUMP_FOLDER:" you may enter a path after it in the form of "relative/file/path/" or even "N:/whatever/path/you/want/" but you may not enter a path with a filename at the end of it like "relative/file/path/filename.extension" or "N:/some/path/filename.extension".
 If you give it a file path like "relative/file/path/filename.extension" or "N:/some/path/filename.exstension" you will get an error message saying that it can't find the file.

- ⋅-If the line has "_Header_Row_Num:" you must specify what row, in the spreadsheet the program should start reading in the data from.
+-If the line has "_Header_Row_Num:" you must specify what row, in the spreadsheet the program should start reading in the data from.
 For example if there's a header on row 1 for the title of the document and a header on row 2 for the names of each row and the first of the data you want read in is on row 3 you would type "2" after "_Row_Num:" in the form "_Row_Num: 2".
 If you enter the number 0 for these lines this program will attempt to find the the header rows automatically.

- ⋅-If the line has "_Col_Num:" you must specify what column, in the spreadsheet the program should be reading in data from.
+-If the line has "_Col_Num:" you must specify what column, in the spreadsheet the program should be reading in data from.
 For example if in the BIM prequalification listing the Company IDs were in column 4 then you would type "4" after the line "BIM_ID_Col_Num:" in the form "BIM_ID_Col_Num: 4".
 If you enter the number 0 for these lines this program will attempt to find the the column numbers automatically.

-⋅⋅ -If the line is "Translation_Delimiter:" enter what you want the delimiter to be between the Bim statuses if there are more than one Bim statuses that translate to just one Asite status.
+-If the line is "Translation_Delimiter:" enter what you want the delimiter to be between the Bim statuses if there are more than one Bim statuses that translate to just one Asite status.
 For example if in your translation .txt(this will be covered later on in detail) file you have a line like:
  "Pending Approval: Requested, Incomplete, To be Contacted, Received, Evaluated, Reviewed" you must indicate that you want the delimiter to be "," by typing it after the line "Translation_Delimiter:" in the form "Translation_Delimiter: ," in the settings.txt file.
  If you decided that you wanted to use ","s in the status names you could choose a different delimiter so that those statuses are not read as two separate statuses.
 For example you have a line translation .txt file like:
  "Pending Approval: Requested, Ralph, check this out, Received, Evaluated, Reviewed" and you wanted "Ralph, check this out" to be read as one status you would first pick a new delimiter, say "/", and replace all the ","s in the translation .txt file with "/" except for the ","s that you want to be part of a status so the sample line would end up like
  this: "Pending Approval: Requested/ Ralph, check this out/ Received/ Evaluated/ Reviewed" You would the update the settings.txt file to reflect that by typing "/" instead of "," after the line "Translation_Delimiter:" in the form "Translation_Delimiter: /".
 The program would the read "Ralph, check this out" as one status without a problem.

 ##### Advanced Program Functions for File Handling